★ Tier Lists: Characters | Weapons | Demon Wedges

 Bosses will lose balance when their Stance has been reduced to a certain extent, and once completely depleted, they will be stunned.

-When stunned, you can perform a powerful strike against them.
+When stunned, you can perform a powerful strike against them that deals very high damage.

 Players can summon Combat Partners through Sigils.
 They can be equipped in your Tactical Backpack.